masterzuj/phone_v2/README.md

 I recommend a DEBIAN Server.

-Clone then the PHONE into your "httpdocs".
+Clone then the newest PHONE (phone_v2) into your "httpdocs".

 The CAD Model (glb, mtl, obj) is for Personal use only.